 Portsmouth Cathedral is a truly stunning building, with an imposing octagonal cupola and lantern rearing up at the centre, and no trip to Portsmouth would be complete without a visit to this beautiful spot.

-16. Grab A Boat Tour Of The Harbour
+16. Grab A Boat Tour Of Portsmouth Harbour

-The modern Royal Navy is still based in Portsmouth, and the Harbour Tour offers an unrivalled glimpse of Britain’s current frigates, destroyers, and helicopter carriers, as well as historic structures and the stunning cityscape.
+Still home to the modern Royal Navy, The Portsmouth Harbour Tour offers an unrivalled glimpse of Britain’s current frigates, destroyers, and helicopter carriers, as well as historic structures and the stunning cityscape.

-The Portsmouth Historic Dockyard are, again, in charge of things here, providing 45-minute long tours of the harbour with an entertaining guide talking you through the whole experience.
+The Portsmouth Historic Dockyard is, again, in charge of things here, providing 45-minute long tours of Portsmouth harbour with an entertaining guide talking you through the whole experience.

 The tours are very much dependent on weather conditions, and you can check whether things are running from the official website.

-The Portsmouth City Museum is a must-visit for anyone interested in the history of the United Kingdom.
+The Portsmouth City Museum and Art Gallery is a must-visit for anyone interested in the history of the United Kingdom.

-The museum is located in the heart of Portsmouth, just a short walk from the seafront, where the museum tells the story of Portsmouth from its Roman roots to its modern-day status as a thriving city.
+Portsmouth Museum & Art Gallery is located in the heart of Portsmouth in the city centre, just a short walk from the seafront, where the museum tells the story of Portsmouth from its Roman roots to its modern-day status as a thriving city.

 Visitors can see exhibits on the city’s maritime history, its role in the Second World War, and its development over the centuries.

-You will also find an excellent collection of art and artifacts from all around the world right here in Portsmouth.
+You will also find an excellent collection of art and artifacts from all around the world right here in Portsmouth Museum.

-And of course, no museum showcasing the marvels of Portsmouth would be complete without a mention of their much-loved football team – Portsmouth F.C, with the matching-winning balls on display here from their successes of 1939 and the 2009 FA Cup Finals.
+And of course, no museum or art gallery showcasing the marvels of Portsmouth would be complete without a mention of their much-loved football team – Portsmouth F.C, with the matching-winning balls on display here from their successes of 1939 and the 2009 FA Cup Finals.

 Give yourself a couple of hours to get around it all to make the most of it all.
 With something for everyone, it really is one of the top things to do in Portsmouth for couples, families and adventurers.